 - What is a Lupus Anticoagulant (LAC)?

 - A dRVVT that corrects with normal donor plasma suggests:

 - Antiphospholipid syndrome is a hyper-coagulable state caused by the presence of antibodies against phospholipids or phospholipid-binding proteins.

-Intended Audience: Medical technologists, medical technology students, and those interested in reviewing the fundamentals of coagulation.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, students, and those interested in reviewing the fundamentals of coagulation.

 Author information: Kevin F. Foley, PhD, DABCC, MT, SC is the director of clinical pathology for the Kaiser Permanente Northwest region.
 He also teaches clinical chemistry at Oregon Health Sciences University.
 Dr. Foley earned his PhD in clinical pharmacology and toxicology at East Carolina School of Medicine in North Carolina.
 He recieved a PhD in clinical pharmacology and toxicology from Brody School of Medicine, Greenville, NC.
 He has been working in laboratory medicine for over 15 years, starting his career as a medical technologist.